 SteelSeries Rival 710 Gaming Mouse – 16,000 CPI TrueMove3 Optical Sensor – OLED Display – Tactile Alerts – RGB Lighting

 You can get a SteelSeries mouse for less than $100.
 This one is priced at $81.99, quite comparable to the previous product.
 Now let’s see if it can catch up in performance.
 To start with, it comes with a TrueMove3 12,000 CPI sensor, which is designed to deliver accurate tracking with no sign of latency problems.

 You can use it without experiencing any jitters during movement.
-Meanwhile, the OLED display can give quick insights of the settings and other information, including button mapping and stats of the games.
+Meanwhile, the OLED display can give quick insights into the settings and other information, including button mapping and stats of the games.